 Interactive Things: Luc Guillemot (Interaction Engineer) who supported me in the exploration of the data set.

 As my last project at Interactive Things, a Swiss digital product design studio, I was curious about exploring a subject at the intersection between sport, technology and data.
-Tennis is the perfect ground that presents a fair amount of data with hidden complexity and intrinsic correlations.
+Tennis offers a good combination of data with hidden complexity and intrinsic correlations.

-Asking a few good questions, helped me to focus my research, to test my assumptions, to refine my concept, and prevented me from getting lost in never-ending data exploration.
+During the process I found helpful asking a few right questions to the dataset I was analysing.
+It helped me to focus my research, to test my assumptions, to refine my concept, and prevented me from getting lost in never-ending data exploration.